Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 First, the source code to be compiled is processed by the compiler _Front-End_.
 During this phase, the source code is _scanned_ to detect key words, numbers, identifiers and the like and _parsed_ to check its syntax correctness.
-The _Front-End_ transfers to the compiler _Optimier_ an internal representation of the source code, which is noted __I.C.__ (Intermediate Code) in the above picture.
+The _Front-End_ transfers to the compiler _Optimizer_ an internal representation of the source code, which is noted __I.C.__ (Intermediate Code) in the above picture.